 The average person interacting with your Instagram profile is going to take only a few seconds, if that, before making a snap judgment about whether to follow or interact with you.

 Certainly, when it comes to any marketing channel on the Internet, competition is fierce and attention spans are limited.

-With this in mind, it’s important that your Instagram can both engage the people who view it and provide them with an accurate idea of what your photography business is all about.
+With this in mind, it’s important that your Instagram and its bio can both engage the people who view it and provide them with an accurate idea of what your photography business is all about.